 Pop!
 Pop!
 Pop!
 Who can resist squishing and twisting bubble wrap?
 Jump, hop, stomp, do the electric slide or break dance your way to popping every single bubble!

-Every Child - even your inner child - will have such fun adorning these crowns with jewels, your name or monogram to make and wear!
+Every Child - even your inner child - will have such fun adorning these crowns with plastic gems, rhinestones, glitter glue, stickers, buttons, ribbons, and other accents to make and wear - crowns that will make you feel like royalty!

 Be creative and have fun is our motto!
 The creating of the celebration hat brings out the kid in everyone!
 The fashionable all wear them, for they display the creativity in all of us!
 What?
 A new year’s hat… so turn a paper grocery bag into a top hat with pizzazz! using tulle, beads, pipe cleaners, colored paper, prismatic Mylar strips and more!
 Bring your own bags to be a recycling superhero!
 Fun for all ages-and an absolute must for First Night participants with flair!

 Step to the beat and get into the rhythm as you play the Just Dance video game!
-From Bruno Mars to Disney's Coco to Ariana Grande - get ready to dance!!
+From Taylor Swift to Lady Gaga and Billie Eilish —get ready to dance!!
 You're the star!
 There's something for all ages.
 Presented by Best Buy.

 Glow in the dark, light up the night, fly into the new year!
 First Night Monterey takes pride in providing New Year's Eve novelty items at family-friendly prices.
 Visit one of our kiosks to purchase the perfect glow-in-the-dark accessory that will add a magical sparkle to anyone's New Year's Eve look.
 This is a fundraiser for First Night; all proceeds benefit our year-round arts programs.
 Buy Admission Buttons here also.